WHY YOU MIGHT BE STUCK

 Many Christians try to battle for their mind through self-effort, increased learning, and more discipline (cf. 2 Timothy 3:7

 ).
 However, the Scriptures tell us in Romans 12:1 that transformation comes not by more effort but through renewing one’s mind.
 We renew our minds with the truth when we not only hear the word, but obey it.
 To obey and submit to God’s truth requires accepting it as truth despite our feelings and perceptions.
 We are able to do this when we are willing to acknowledge or agree that what God says is true (solely because He is Truth), then declare His truth aloud, and renounce (disown, disagree with) that which is untrue.
 We are then able to complete the act of submitting to God and His truth and thereby exercise the faith He requires when we obey in response to His truth.
 This kind of obedience is only possible through the empowerment of God’s Holy Spirit as we rely on and request His help.

 Have you tried to deal with a repetitive sin issue or patterns of negative thoughts on your own?
 What did you learn after reading Why You Might Be Stuck, part I?
-If you have struggled or think you might be struggling with an effect of sin, we encourage you to schedule a prayer appointment by calling our office at 559-226-2750.
+If you are struggling with a lack of freedom or an effect of sin, or want to discover what Jesus has for you, we encourage you to schedule a prayer appointment with us by calling our office at 559-226-2750.

 article by Keith Martens, M.Div.